Albert24GG/g14-2022-pm/README.md

-# GA402R on Fedora
+# G14 2022 Power Manager for Linux

 ---

-## UNMAINTAINED

-I leave this repo as it is, for archival purposes.

-It is not maintained anymore.
+This is a fork of https://gitlab.com/marcaux/asus-g14-2022

 ---